MetadataConsulting/ModelCataloguePlugin/docs/development/frameworks/geb.md

 To simply navigate to particular element you need to know the path in the data model tree view.

-You start with selecting the desired data model and than you continue the path with `/` (slash - divide) as you were clicking on the tree view.
+You start with selecting the desired data model and than you continue the path with `open` as you were clicking on the tree view.
+If you don't expect the tree item to expand you can use just `select`

 ```
-select('NHIC') / 'NHIC' / 'Data Classes' / 'NHIC Dataset'
+select('NHIC') open 'Data Classes' select 'NHIC Dataset'
 ```

-Please, take a note you need to repeat the data model name as the first thing to expand the data model root node in the tree view.

 ### Page Elements
 In a next section I'll be referring to page element in the DSL.
 You can use plain string selectors such as `h3` or for more complex use cases a `CatalogueContent` object which basically consist from a selector and attributes acceptable by `$` method.
 Model Catalogue actions have their counterparts in instances of `CatalogueActions` which are defined by role such as `navigation-right` and the action id e.g. `search-menu`.
 You can simply declare a nested action as well: